PacktPublishing/starter-blog/README.md

 * The Gatsby community and noteworthy people to follow on Twitter.

 **Resources:**
-* Bonus: I ran out of time to cover this in the video but Discord is a great app to download and use to connect with the greater Gatsby community.
-Download [Discord](https://discordapp.com/), click the plus button in the left panel, then 'Join a server', and type in 'reactiflux'.
+* Download [Discord](https://discordapp.com/), click the plus button in the left panel, then 'Join a server', and type in 'reactiflux'.
 Once you've joined this server, scroll through the list on the left until you reach 'Tools' then click on the #gatsby tag.
 This is a great place for you to come if you ever get stuck and are looking for help.

 ### Installing Gatsby and cloning our Gatsby project
 **What was covered in this section:**